 These products also have potentially harmful side effects and are known as thc detox methods.
 High doses of B vitamins: According to a 2018 case report, some patients who took high doses of niacin, or vitamin B3, to pass tests experienced liver damage and other symptoms.
 Large amounts of water: Water intoxication is a dangerous condition resulting from consuming too much water quickly.

 It’s best to consume sufficient water each day (about 125 fluid ounces for men and 91 fluid ounces for women).
 Fasting: When you remain hungry without eating any food for a longer time, it is known as fasting.
 Additionally, a 2014 experiment on animals discovered that fasting increased the level of THC in the bloodstream of rats that had already received the drug.
 This is because fasting may enable THC to come out from fat storage, much like when you exercise.

-However, maintaining hydration and eating a healthy, high-fiber diet won’t do any harm.
-Getting enough fiber can assist you with bowel movements because 65 percent of cannabis goes away through bowel movements.
+However, maintaining hydration and eating a healthy, high-fibre diet won’t do any harm.
+Getting enough fibre can assist you with bowel movements because 65 percent of cannabis goes away through bowel movements.
 To keep your metabolism in good shape, make an effort to get a sufficient quantity of sleep each night.

 How To Remove THC Odor From Your Mouth?